|

 maintain my weight is through exercise, and variety in exercise is

+so important.
 Please let me know your methods and what you do when the

 temperature dips.
 Email me at